 We want our pupils to have a positive attitude to all forms of communication, and to be able to independently express their own ideas and emotions.
-Our aim is for children to write in different styles and for various purposes, to develop a wide vocabulary, and to understand the grammar and terminology for their age group, as set out by the National Curriculum.
-Our writing lessons incorporate the ‘Talk for Writing’ strategies, and approach to writing, developed by Pie Corbett.
+Our aim is for children to write in different styles and for various purposes and audiences, to develop a wide vocabulary, and to understand the grammar and terminology for their age group, as set out by the National Curriculum.
+Our writing lessons incorporate the ‘Talk for Writing’ strategies and approach to writing, developed by Pie Corbett.
 Across the four year groups, each unit of writing is designed to develop sequential writing skills, with planned opportunities for pupils to demonstrate mastery of each skill by applying them across the foundation stage curriculum.
+To continually strive for improvements to children’s writing progress, Jane Considine’s ‘The Write Stuff’ is being used as a vehicle in year 6 and year 4 to supplement current practice.
+This is being closely monitored to drive accelerated progress.

-We implemented the Talk for Writing approach to teaching English in September 2018.
+Talk for Writing is used as the school’s approach to teaching English.
 This programme was developed by Pie Corbett, an educational writer and poet.
 He is well known for promoting creativity in the classroom, and has experience as a teacher, Head Teacher and OFSTED inspector.
 He regularly lectures on education around the world, and the UK government consult with him as an educational advisor.

 Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version.
 It is built on three stages of teaching: